eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/thatconference/SSoT/README.md

   *Description:* Which session is in progress right now in this room, if any.
   *Formula:* `FIND(Session WHERE roomId=this.id AND isInProgress=true)`
 - **totalSessionsInRoom**
-  *Description:* Number of sessions scheduled in this room across all days of the conference.
+  *Description:* Number of sessions scheduled in this room across all days.
   *Formula:* `COUNT(sessions)`
 - **roomUtilizationRate**
   *Description:* Calculated ratio of how many hours this room is in use vs. total conference hours.
-Implementation conceptual.
+Conceptual.
   *Formula:* `CALCULATE_ROOM_UTILIZATION(this.id)`
+- **roomIsCurrentlyOccupied**
+  *Description:* // NEW INFERENCE: True if currentSession is in progress (i.e. isInProgress=true).
+  *Formula:* `EXISTS(currentSession WHERE isInProgress=true)`

 ### Lambdas
 - **assignSession**